phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git clone -b branchname https://github.com/username/CICE --recursive

+To create a new branch, initialize your sandbox to the version you want to branch from and type,

+      git branch mybranch

-To create a new branch, set your sandbox to the starting version of your branch.
-Often, this should be the head of the consortium master, and it's a good time to update your fork's master as part of the process,
+You will usually branch from the head of the consortium master, and this is good time to update your fork's master as part of the process,

       git clone https://github.com/username/CICE --recursive cice.mybranch
       cd cice.mybranch